-BIO22 Prior to grading or site-clearing activities, a qualified biologist shall survey the construction areas of the site to determine if any special-status wildlife species are foraging, frequenting, or nesting on or adjacent to the construction areas.
+- BIO23B Prior to grading or site-clearing activities, a qualified biologist shall survey the construction areas of the site to determine if any special-status wildlife species are foraging, frequenting, or nesting on or adjacent to the construction areas.
 If any special-status wildlife species are observed foraging, frequenting, or nesting during construction activities, the area in which the special-status species was observed should be flagged or fenced off to protect the wildlife species.
 In addition, the equipment operators shall be informed of the species' presence and provided with pictures in order to help avoid impacts to this species to the maximum extent possible.
-As part of the environmental training, contractors and heavy equipment operators shall be provided with photographs of expected special-status wildlife species to identify them, and to avoid harming them during construction.

-- BIO23 Thirty (30) days prior to the onset of construction activities, a qualified biologist shall survey within the limits of project disturbance for the presence of any active raptor and bird nests.
-Any nest found during survey efforts shall be mapped on the construction plans and marked on the ground.
+As part of the environmental training, contractors and heavy equipment operators shall be provided with photographs of expected special-status wildlife species to identify them, and to avoid harming them during construction. - BIO24 Thirty (30) days prior to the onset of construction activities, a qualified biologist shall survey within the limits of project disturbance for the presence of any active raptor and bird nests.
+Any nest found during survey efforts shall be mapped on the construction plans.
 If no active nests are found, no further mitigation is required.
 Results of the surveys shall be provided to the CDFG.
-If nesting activity is present at any raptor nest site, the active site shall be protected, 100 to 300 feet away from construction activities, until nesting activity has ended to ensure compliance with Section 3503.5 of the California Fish and Game Code.
-Nesting activity for bird species in the region of the project site normally occurs from February through August. - BIO24 To avoid impacts to all special-status wildlife species observed onsite, equipment operators shall avoid contact with or harm to any special-status species and any of their sources of cover (e.g. nest, midden, burrow).
-If a special-status wildlife species is encountered during construction activities, it shall be allowed to escape any danger that may result from construction work, and the onsite biological monitor shall be notified in order to implement all measures necessary to protect the sensitive species. - BIO25 Existing habitat, required by observed or likely special-status wildlife species, shall be replaced, or compensated for, after all development activities have been completed, as presented below in the Mitigation for Impacts to Natural Vegetation, Including Sensitive Habitats Section.
+If nesting activity is present at any raptor nest site, the active site shall be protected until nesting activity has ended to ensure compliance with Section 3503.5 of the California Fish and Game Code.
+Nesting activity for bird species in the region of the project site normally occurs from 1 February to 30 June. - BIO25 To avoid impacts to all special-status wildlife species observed onsite, equipment operators shall avoid contact with or harm to any special-status species and any of their sources of cover (e.g. nest, midden, burrow).
+If a special-status wildlife species is encountered during construction activities, it shall be allowed to escape any danger that may result from construction work, and the onsite biological monitor shall be notified in order to implement all measures necessary to protect the sensitive species. - BIO26 Existing habitat, required by observed or likely special-status wildlife species, shall be replaced, or compensated for, after all development activities have been completed.
 Compensation for lost habitat onsite shall be accomplished at least in part through improving habitat conditions of preserved onsite habitats, such as through removal of invasive exotic plant species and replacing them with indigenous native species.
-A residual impact will remain since there will be a reduction of the total area of habitat available onsite. - BIO26 To protect any active nest sites, the following restrictions on construction are required between 1 February and 30 June (or until nests are no longer active as determined by a qualified biologist): clearing limits shall be established a minimum of 300 feet in any direction from any occupied nest (or as otherwise deemed appropriate by the monitoring biologist).
+A residual impact will remain since there will be a reduction of the total area of habitat available onsite. - BIO27 To protect any active nest sites, the following restrictions on construction are required between 1 February and 30 June (or until nests are no longer active as determined by a qualified biologist): clearing limits shall be established a minimum of 300 feet in any direction from any occupied nest (or as otherwise deemed appropriate by the monitoring biologist).
 Access and land surveying shall not be allowed within 100 feet of any occupied nest (or as otherwise deemed appropriate by the monitoring biologist).
 Any encroachment into the 300/100-foot-buffer area around the known nest shall only be allowed if it is determined by a qualified biologist that the proposed activity would not disturb the nest occupants.
 Construction during the non-nesting season shall occur at the sites only if a qualified biologist has determined that fledglings have left the nest.